UPDATE- THE TIPS FOR CMU TEPPER’S 2012 MBA APPLICATION ARE NOW AVAILABLE ONLINE. PLEASE POST QUESTIONS OR COMMENTS TO THE NEW POST.

 As you do your research, attend info sessions, and visit campuses, look for the distinctive pieces to any MBA program that appeal to you.
 Then use that data to demonstrate how well you know the program and what a great fit you are for the given school.

-At CMU, you may want to refer to its mini-semester structure or its MBA tracks and cross-campus curriculum .
+Regarding CMU, you may want to refer to its mini-semester structure or its MBA tracks and cross-campus curriculum .
 Explain how any or all of these elements will help you achieve your goal.
 If Tepper professors are prominent in your area of interest, discuss how their research jives with your professional interests.
 Your ability to connect these details and your goals contributes to a stellar goals essay.

 B. The Tepper School’s culture relies on all members to be active contributors to our community.
 With your values, experiences, and interests, how will you make a unique contribution to the Tepper community?
 Your examples may include: classroom interaction, student activities, career development, community service, etc.

-Tepper changed this question slightly this year, but the fundamentals are the same: Show how you have contributed actively in the past to your team at work or on the field, to your community, club, class, or church.
+Show how you have contributed actively in the past to your team at work or on the field, to your community, club, class, or church.
 Did your suggestion enable the team to finish the project on time?
 Did you inspire and unite your teammates and lead them to unprecedented victory in college?
 Then, how will the qualities, values, and interests you developed or utilized during this experience enable you to contribute to Tepper’s community?

 C. Please answer two of the following three questions or statements.
 Please clearly specify which questions you are answering.
 Your two answers should equal a total of two pages or less.